-- These quizzes serve a double purpose: - To track class attendance - To make sure the students comprehend the material presented in class - Quiz - Duration 10 minutes, at any point during the class - Typically, 2 multiple choice questions referring to what was presented in the slides in the previous lectures - Grading, 1 point for taking the quiz, 0.5/1 point for correct answer - Late-work policy: All work is expected to be handed in at the indicated due date and time.
+- These quizzes serve a double purpose: - To track class attendance - To make sure the students comprehend the material presented in class - Quiz - Duration 10 minutes, at any point during the class - Typically, 2 multiple choice questions referring to what was presented in the slides in the previous lectures or included in the readings - Grading, 1 point for taking the quiz, 0.5/1 point for correct answer - Late-work policy: All work is expected to be handed in at the indicated due date and time.
 For fairness to the whole class, no late submissions will be accepted.
 In the first week of classes, you will receive a course schedule for the course; please use them to plan ahead. - Participation policy.
-Class participation will be graded by in-class engagement, including asking relevant questions based on a critical review of required readings, lectures, and comments made by your peers.
-The lack of attendance, and the use of mobile devices including phones, tablets, and laptops for purposes other than participating in class, will count against your participation grade.
+The lack of attendance, and the use of mobile devices including phones, tablets, and laptops for purposes other than participating in class, is not acceptable.